mjpernot/merge-repo/README.md

 # Features:
-  * Merge a non-local repository into an existing local and remote Git repository.
+  * Merge a non-local repository into an existing remote Git repository.
+  * Allow for the merging of unrelated Git histories.

 # Prerequisites: